jgarzik/sqawk/doc/database.md

 - **Rows**: Represented as vectors of values with one element per column
 - **Columns**: Identified by name, with automatic type inference based on content
-- **Schema**: Dynamically determined from the CSV header row
+- **Schema**: Dynamically determined from the file's header row
 - **Column Types**: Column types are not explicitly declared but inferred at runtime

 ### Table Lifecycle

-Tables are loaded from CSV files at startup and can be modified through SQL operations.
+Tables are loaded from delimiter-separated files at startup and can be modified through SQL operations.
 Sqawk uses a safe, sed-like writeback model:

 1. **Default Behavior**: All modifications remain in memory only
 2. **Tracking Changes**: The system tracks which tables have been modified by any operation
-3. **Write on Exit**: Modified tables are only written back to their source CSV files if:
+3. **Write on Exit**: Modified tables are only written back to their source files if:
    - The `--write` (or `-w`) flag is explicitly provided
    - The table was actually modified by an SQL operation (INSERT, UPDATE, DELETE)
 4. **Safe Execution**: Without the `--write` flag, source files remain untouched regardless of operations performed
 5. **Write Only Modified**: Only tables that were changed are written; unmodified tables are not rewritten
+6. **Format Preservation**: Original file formats and delimiters are preserved during writeback

 This design ensures that users can experiment with data manipulations while maintaining the integrity of source files.
 The verbose mode (`-v`) provides additional confirmation about whether changes were saved or not.